submissions

 Photography

-Want to have your photography featured in an issue of The Eco Update of The Biodiversity Bulletin?
+Want to have your photography featured in an issue of The Eco Update?
 Send your best nature photography to editor@briefecology.com with the subject line “Photo Submission” to be considered